 Mitchell Shenkman, Board Member

 Mitchell, a passionate advocate of children, has served for the last 9 years as a Guardian ad Litem volunteer and a Big Brothers Big Sisters mentor.
 He serves on several boards and committees, including the Treasure Island/Madeira Beach Chamber of Commerce, the Gulf Beaches Rotary, the Treasure Island Planning and Zoning Board, and the LPA and Vision Steering Committee.
 Mitchell’s business career has spanned 40 years, both as president of a public corporation and as an executive in the apparel and sporting goods industries.
 A native New Yorker, Mitchell has resided in Florida since 1997.

 Alycia Weigley, Board Member

-Alycia is the Director of Talent at UPC Insurance in St. Petersburg, FL and the mother of two boys.
+Alycia is the Vice President of Employee Success at UPC Insurance in St. Petersburg, FL and the mother of two boys.
 She received her BBA Degree in Accounting from Siena College in Loudonville, NY and her MBA from USF.
 She has also earned the Certified Property and Casualty Underwriter (CPCU) designation and the Professional in Human Resources (PHR) designation.
 Alycia served as a foster parent for many years and believes passionately that is vital that children in care have someone who will speak for them.
 There is no other organization that she would like to serve more than the Guardian ad Litem Foundation of Tampa Bay.